 Add the beaten eggs and about 1 cup of olive oil and mix well.

-Take your phyllo dough out of it's box and cut it into 3 equal pieces (while it's still wrapped it plastic).
+Take your phyllo dough out of its box and cut it into 3 equal pieces (while it's still wrapped in plastic).

 Take 2 strips of phyllo at a time and place a tablespoon of filling on the bottom.
 Fold it up, flag style just like in the tiropita recipe: https://www.dimitrasdishes.com/1/post/2014/03/tiropita-cheese-pie.html